securekp/cribl-search-inventory/README.md

 ### Configure Cribl Inventory Dataset
 - Navigate to datasets and create a new dataset called cribl_stream_inventory with the following configurations.
 Note: If you name this dataset something other than cribl_stream_inventory, you will need to update the cribl_stream_inventory macro to reflect the name you have chosen.
 - Dataset provider: cribl_stream_inventory
-- Under enabled endpoints add cribl_routes, cribl_pipelines, and cribl_packs endpoints
+- Under enabled endpoints add cribl_routes, cribl_pipelines, cribl_packs, cribl_inputs, and cribl_outputs endpoints
 - Under Processing, add the datatype rulset from the pack: cribl_stream_inventory
 - Save the dataset.

 ## Release Notes

-### Version 0.1.0 - 2025-12-16
+### Version 0.1.1 - 2025-12-17

 Internal beta